-All positions are employed by CSP Management, Inc., d/b/a Partner Solutions for Schools ("Partner Solutions") and are outlined in the Educational Service Provider Agreement included in this Schedule.
+All positions are employed by CS Partners, LLC, and CSP Management Inc., d/b/a as Partner Solutions for Schools (collectively "CSP") and are outlined in the Educational Service Provider Agreement included in this Schedule.

 Position Responsibilities

 Following are the categories into which Academy staff fall.
 Descriptions for all positions employed by or assigned to the Academy are available at the Academy.